 Storm water which currently drains to Outfall 001, mainly from the existing Closed Recovery Area, will be intercepted by the proposed Scouring Basin, where, in the event of a large storm event, overflow weirs will allow a controlled release of excess storm water.
 After regrading and constructing final cover, the north side of the Ball Field will also drain to the proposed Scouring Basin.
 The south and west sides of the Ball Field, including the existing sluice trench after it receives final cover, will drain south towards existing NPDES Outfall 007 in the KIF Intake Channel.
-An up-sized storm sewer pipe will be installed and aligned to discharge at the existing Outfall 007 to compensate for hydraulic inadequacy of existing piping.
+An up-sized storm sewer pipe will be installed and aligned to discharge at the existing Outfall 007 (converted to Stormwater Outfall F23) to compensate for hydraulic inadequacy of existing piping.
 Little to no erosion is expected as a result of closure activities.
+Following the capping of Area East, the south side will drain south to a new outfall to Emory River, a small eastern portion will drain east to the scour basin and outfall to the Emory River, and a small portion along the Water Quality Channel will drain to the Water Quality Channel then through the Process Water Basin and through NDPES Outfall 001.